 LCD televisions can be made very thin, thus allowing them to hung on a wall or placed on small stand on top of a table, desk, dresser, or cabinet very easily.

-In addition, with some modification, LCD technology is also used in some rear-projection televisions.
+In addition, with some modification, LCD technology is also used in video projectors.